 We all know that Shakespeare was a master of the English language, with a pretty impressive literary CV to boot.
 38 plays, 2 narrative poems, 154 sonnets, and a couple of other minor poems to be exact.
 His plays are produced throughout the world and have been adapted across multiple genres and cultures.
 The list truly is endless.
 But have you ever stopped to consider how Shakespeare’s words and phrases have lodged themselves in time to become part of our common parlance.
-When did you last have a conversation that included a phrase first penned by the Bard?
+When did you last have a conversation that included a phrase first penned by the great William Shakespeare?

 Take a look at some of our favorite quotes that were coined and/or popularized by Shakespeare, and maybe try and slide one into your next chat with your roommate/partner/colleague/teacher/mortal enemy…..